Secondary Outcomes (explanation)

 This function revolves around safeguarding the ego from negative aspects of the self.
 In the context of volunteerism, these motivations may serve to remove guilt over being more fortunate than others and to address one’s personal issues.
 By volunteering, individuals can find peace, alleviate guilt, and address personal challenges, thus providing themselves with a sense of ego protection and well-being.
 The factor ’Protective’ is reflected in question no. 7, 9, 11, 20 and 24.

-Lastly, a sixth function proposed for volunteering roots from the recognition that the ego, particularly its relationship to affect, extends beyond protective processes.
-Specifically, in the case of positive mood, people engage in helping activities to maintain or enhance their positive effect.
+Lastly, a sixth function proposed for volunteering roots from the enhancing positive mood.
+People often engage in helping activities to maintain or enhance their positive effect.
 The factor ’Enhancement’ is reflected in question no. 5, 13, 26, 27 and 29.